Tresjs/tres/docs/guide/index.md

     </div>
 </ClientOnly>

-This is the documentation for the `v2.0.0` of TresJS.
+This is the documentation for version 3 of TresJS.
 If you are looking for the documentation for the version 1, check [V1 TresJS](https://v1.tresjs.org/).

 ::: code-group